Understanding Chain-of-Thought in LLMs through Information Theory: Operationalising Our Framework

 \subsection{Task execution in LLMs}

 To operationalise our framework, we formally distinguish between the model i.e. LLM's task execution and the \emph{ground truth} process which arises from following the instructions correctly.
-To this end, we explicitly define how an LLM interprets a specified task $\lambda$ using the update rule, $\Lambda^M(\state_0, \lambda)$, which is in general distinct from the \emph{ground truth} update rule $\Lambda(\state_0, \lambda)$.
+To this end, we explicitly define how an LLM interprets a specified task $\lambda$ using $\Lambda^M(\state_0, \lambda)$, which is in general distinct from the \emph{ground truth} update rule $\Lambda(\state_0, \lambda)$.

 Here, one option would be to consider the idealised setting where the model learns to perfectly follow some of the primitive tasks available in the training data.
 However, this may be considered too restrictive since in reality most LLMs do not always follow a ``learned'' task perfectly.
 Instead, we consider a much weaker assumption that the model cannot correctly execute a task which is unidentifiable in the training data.
-To this end, suppose $\Gamma^M \subseteq \Gamma$ denotes the primitive tasks available in the LLM training data.
-Concretely, we make the following assumption on LLM's task execution.
+Concretely, suppose $\Gamma^M \subseteq \Gamma$ denotes the primitive tasks available in the LLM training data.
+Then, we make the following assumption on LLM's task execution.